Systemic sclerosis is about 4 times more common among women than men. It is most common among people aged 20 to 50 and is rare in children.

 Swelling of the skin is usually symmetric and progresses to induration.
 It may be confined to the fingers (sclerodactyly) and hands, or it may affect most or all of the body.
 The skin eventually becomes taut, shiny, and hypopigmented or hyperpigmented; the face becomes masklike; and telangiectases may appear on the fingers, chest, face, lips, and tongue.
+However, in some patients, skin can soften to variable degrees.
 Subcutaneous calcifications may develop, usually on the fingertips (pulps) and over bony eminences.
 Digital ulcers are common, especially on the fingertips, overlying the finger joints, or over calcinotic nodules.
 Abnormal capillary and microvascular loops in the nails can be seen with an ophthalmoscope or dissecting microscope.

 If lung involvement is suspected, pulmonary function testing, chest CT, and echocardiography can begin to define its severity.
 Acute alveolitis is often detected by high-resolution chest CT.